-Suspect in NY library guard stabbing charged with murder
+Turn music down, library guard asked.
+Then she was stabbed.

 Spring Valley Police Chief Paul Modica told the Journal News that Glaudin stabbed Wilson after she told him to turn his music down.
 “She was at the computer terminals and told him he had to turn it down,” Modica said.
 “That was it.”

 Glaudin is being held without bail.
-It’s not clear if he has an attorney who can speak for him.
+It’s not clear whether he has an attorney who can speak for him.

 Sign up for Daily Newsletters